 Your opinion might be different, but I really do think that (mini) pottery is Art as well.
-Let me tell you all about it in my newest blog post of this week.
+As you can clearly see in this blog post on people selling them.

 But First: What Is Pottery?

 Pottery is an art form where crockery is made by ceramists.
 It actually is baked clay and that is why we call it ceramic.
 The objects made can be pots, but also bowls, cups, etc. The word “ceramic” comes from the Greek word ‘Keramos’, which means drinking vessel or earthenware vessel.

 Originally, the word was referring to objects made of baked clay.
 Therefore, traditionally, ceramics are based on clay (or silicates).
 They are made from a large variety of clays, various additives, and all kinds of processes (different temperatures of the oven for example).